KenyonJDev/KWebsite/README.md

 Clone your private repository

-Change your **local config settings**.
+Change your [local config settings](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).
 This is a vital step otherwise your commits won't show on the GitHub _graph_ and your grade will be affected.

 Start working on the assignment.